-Clinical laboratory professionals actively strive to establish cooperative and respectful working relationships with other health care professionals with the primary objective of ensuring a high standard of care for the patients they serve.
+Medical laboratory professionals establish cooperative, honest, and respectful working relationships within the clinical laboratory and with all members of the health care team with the primary objective of ensuring a high standard of care for the patients they serve.

 III.
 Duty to Society